-The teaching that Christ entered the Most Holy Place in the heavenly temple immediately after His ascension is based on the phrase “behind the veil” in Hebrews 6:19-20 which says, “This hope we have as an anchor of the soul, both sure and steadfast, and which enters the Presence behind the veil, where the forerunner has entered for us, even Jesus, having become High Priest forever according to the order of Melchizedek.”
+The teaching that Christ entered the Most Holy Place in the heavenly temple immediately after His ascension is faulty.
+It is based on the phrase “behind the veil” in Hebrews 6:19-20 which says, “This hope we have as an anchor of the soul, both sure and steadfast, and which enters the Presence behind the veil, where the forerunner has entered for us, even Jesus, having become High Priest forever according to the order of Melchizedek.”

-(1) The curtain that separated the Holy and Most Holy places (Exodus 26:31, 33).
+- The curtain that separated the Holy and Most Holy places (Exodus 26:31, 33).

-(3) The curtain for the gate of the courtyard, basically the front entrance into the court (Exodus 38:18).
+- The curtain for the gate of the courtyard, basically the front entrance into the court (Exodus 38:18).

-In Hebrews 9:3 Paul specifically designates the veil between the Holy Place and the Most Holy Place as “the second veil”:
+In Hebrews 9:3, Paul specifically designates the veil between the Holy Place and the Most Holy Place as “the second veil”:

 “For a tabernacle was prepared: the first part, in which was the lampstand, the table, and the showbread, which is called the sanctuary; and behind the second veil, the part of the tabernacle which is called the Holiest of All, which had the golden censer and the ark of the covenant overlaid on all sides with gold, in which were the golden pot that had the manna, Aaron’s rod that budded, and the tablets of the covenant; and above it were the cherubim of glory overshadowing the mercy seat.
 Of these things we cannot now speak in detail” (Hebrews 9:2-5).

 The courtyard is where the sacrifices were offered.
-The Holy Place is where services of prayer, the shewbread, and the lampstand took place.
+The Holy Place is where services of prayer, incense, the shewbread, and the lampstand took place.
 The Most Holy Place is where judgement and the cleansing of the sanctuary would take place.
 Therefore, after Christ was sacrificed on earth as the ‘Lamb of God,’ He ascended to heaven and “entered” the Holy Place—the first apartment—to begin the first phase of His heavenly ministry.

 In His service,